seanhoward/selling-partner-api-models/clients/sellingpartner-api-aa-csharp/client/docs/NotificationsApi.md

         {
             var apiInstance = new NotificationsApi();
             var body = new CreateSubscriptionRequest(); // CreateSubscriptionRequest |
             var notificationType = notificationType_example;  // string | The type of notification.
-For more information about notification types, see [the Notifications API Use Case Guide](doc:notifications-api-v1-use-case-guide).
+For more information about notification types, refer to [Notification Type Values](https://developer-docs.amazon.com/sp-api/docs/notification-type-values).

             try
             {